elfry2/kami/README.md

 3. ```;``` ```f``` is mapped as a shortcut to toggle the visibility of the [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) window
 4. ```;``` ```t``` is mapped as a shortcut to open a new terminal buffer
 5. ```;``` ```c``` is mapped as a shortcut to close the current buffer
-6. ```NoBackground``` command is added to make it easier to turn off the background colour (useful on terminals that support translucent background)
+6. ```:NoBackground``` command is added to make it easier to turn off the background colour (useful on terminals that support translucent background)
 7. [kanagawa-dragon](https://github.com/rebelot/kanagawa.nvim) is set as the colorscheme for more comfortable late-night sessions
 8. [vim-jsx-improve](https://github.com/neoclide/vim-jsx-improve) is installed to support JSX files better
 9. [tree-sitter-blade](https://github.com/EmranMR/tree-sitter-blade) and [vim-blade](https://github.com/jwalton512/vim-blade) is installed to support Blade files better